If you cause a wreck in your personal vehicle, you are liable for your damages and the other party or parties’ damages.

 In other words, if you were on the clock, completing an activity that your employer asked you to do, then your employer probably has vicarious liability for your car accident.

 Not only that, but your employer could be liable for your injuries — even if the car accident were your fault.
 If you sustain injuries doing anything work-related, you might be able to file a workers’ compensation claim and pursue damages from your employer.
-Your attorney can review your situation and offer advice on this process.
+Your Fort Lauderdale car accident lawyers can review your situation and offer advice on this process.

 When Is My Employer Not Liable for My Car Accident?